 On the search parameter side, a new search target, DUID, is introduced.
 DUID is an identifier that is key to DHCPv6 address allocation.
 It sort of takes the place of MAC address in this respect.
 Option 82 searching (DHCPv4) is replaced by Option 18 (interface ID) and Option 37 (Remote ID) searching (DHCPv6) as these are now separate options.
-The MAC address and username may not be present, and as of version 6.1.0 will not be present/searchable.
+The MAC address and username will not be present unless the session is part of an authenticated network.
+If it is authenticated, there may be a mac address present, but it is not guaranteed.

-On the search results side, you may notice that MAC address and username both have a column but are not present.
-MAC address will appear in future versions if it is available.
 Typically speaking, in DHCPv6, MAC address is not available to the server unless the server is directly connected to the LAN with the DHCPv6 clients, or the DHCPv6 forwarding/relaying device supports RFC 6939 option 74 (Client Link Layer Address Option).
-Username will appear in future versions as authentication becomes an available feature and depending on wether the session is authenticated or not.
+If the network the session is a part of is authenticated, a mac address may also have been gathered as part of the authentication process if DHCPv4 was also authenticated from the same device.